Updated on May 19th, 2022 by Quinn Mohammed

 Essentially, Datadog’s platform ensures that developers and administrators’ applications and infrastructure are working correctly.
 The company’s software is able to track performance running in public clouds and data centers.

-The company should generate approximately $589 million in revenue in 2020.
-Shares currently trade with a market capitalization of $27 billion.
+The company should generate approximately $1.6 billion in revenue in 2022.
+Shares currently trade with a market capitalization of $31 billion.

-As one might expect with a nearly 140% gain in share price so far this year, investors expect Datadog to have plenty of growth in its future.
+As one might expect with a nearly 74% compound annual growth rate in annual revenue since 2017, investors expect Datadog to have plenty of growth in its future.

 Even though the company is smaller than its large cap competitors, going against the biggest names in cloud and software has not hurt its business.
-Datadog’s revenue grew 61.4% to $154.7 million in the third quarter.
+Datadog’s revenue grew 83% to $363 million in the first quarter.
 Revenue has improved every quarter that Datadog has been a publicly traded company.
-That streak is expected to continue in the fourth quarter, when revenue is expected to be up more than 43%.
+That streak is expected to continue in the second quarter, when revenue is expected to be up more than 61%.

 So far, Datadog has been quite successful at winning customers.
-The company’s platform is adaptable to customers in a variety of industries, such as financial services, gaming, retail, healthcare and manufacturing.
-As of September 30, 2020, Datadog has more than 1,100 users with annual revenues of more than $100,000, a 52% improvement from the previous year.
-Total users grew to 13,100 from 9,500 year-over-year.
+The company’s platform is adaptable to customers in a variety of industries, such as financial services, gaming, retail, healthcare, and manufacturing.
+As of March 31st, 2022, Datadog has about 2,250 users with annual revenues of more than $100,000, a 60% improvement from the previous year.
+Total users grew to 19,800 from 15,200 year-over-year.

-Also adding to future growth prospects is that the market for cloud computing is expected to grow at a high rate over the next five years.
-Estimates peg the global cloud computing market at ~$370 billion for this year.
-This figure is expected to grow at a rate of almost 18% annually through 2025.
+Also adding to future growth prospects is that the market for cloud computing is expected to grow at a high rate over the next decade.
+Estimates peg the global cloud computing market to be worth ~$1.555 trillion by 2030.
+This figure aligns with an expected growth rate of almost 16% annually through 2030.

 This will create an immense market for Datadog, and others, as customers demands for cloud related services will surge at a high rate in the coming years.
 The potential size of this market will also make it likely that Datadog will see its robust growth rate continue.